Jonny-exe/binary-fractions/binary_fractions/README.md

  | __bool__() -> bool
 ```

 Boolean transformation.
-Used for not operand.
+Used for bool() and not operand.

-Method that implements boolian operation "not".
+Method that implements transformation to boolean.
+This
+boolian transformation is then used by operations like "not".

 **Arguments**: